How Much Does an Inground Pool Cost?

 Lighting and Electrical

-Outdoor lighting adds ambiance and keeps the pool area safe.
+Outdoor lighting adds ambience and keeps the pool area safe.
 Lights average $100 to $300 each for 50-watt lights.
 Traditional lights and energy-efficient LEDs vary in pricing depending on the features like colored lights, floating lights, and output.
 Some LED and fiber optic options can often be controlled by a phone.
-Lighting can be added after the pool has been installed, but it’s recommended to have them installed during the pool installation.
+Lighting can be added after the pool has been installed, but it’s recommended for homeowners to have them installed during the pool installation.

 Depending on the pool’s size and desired decking materials, expect to pay an additional $3,000 to $12,000.
 The cost depends on the number of sides the deck is installed on, the width, and the selected materials.
 Material options include natural, engineered, or composite wood; each has cost and durability considerations.
 The overall price can increase if you choose an elaborate design or expensive materials.

 Saltwater pools are increasing in popularity because they don’t require the use of chlorine, which can be irritating to the eyes and skin.
 While they initially cost an additional $1,000 to $2,500 to install, saltwater pools are less costly to maintain than a chlorine pool.
 For reference, annual costs for chlorine can be as high as $300 to $800, whereas the chemicals and salt used for a saltwater pool are about $100 per year.
 However, those who opt for a saltwater pool will want to keep in mind that the salt cell must be replaced every 3 to 5 years, which costs between $200 and $700.